GICHD/geocheck/README.md

   - distance between points in a polygon
   - overlapping polygons

 The SQL script drop_views.sql can be used to remove all views from IMSMAng.
+The SQL script issue_count.sql can be used to count all issues detected by the geocheck queries.

 ## Who is this for?